Skip to main content

 Security Policy

-3. Platform Differentiation: Create independent configurations for iOS and Android
+3. Platform Differentiation: Create independent configurations for iOS, Android, and Mini Programs

 Credential Management

-• Use a Key Management System to store sensitive credentials
+• Use Key Management System (KMS) to store sensitive credentials

-• Credentials used by departed employees should be revoked promptly
+• Credentials used by departing employees should be revoked immediately

 Configuration Checklist

-• Whether monitoring and alerting have been configured
+• Has a monitoring and alarm mechanism been configured

 Frequently Asked Questions